abarker/typped/doc/sphinx_docs/dispatching.rst

    As far as the efficiency of defining many tokens, the Typped lexer is designed to very efficiently scan large numbers of tokens provided they have a simple pattern.
-The `Matcher` used by the lexer can use a trie use one of several hybrid approaches.
+The `Matcher` used by the lexer can use one of several hybrid approaches.
 For example, simple patterns (currently restricted to fixed strings for this speedup) can be automatically stored in a trie data structure and essentially all scanned in parallel by walking down the trie.
    Their insert and delete time is linear in the pattern length.
 So, while the Typped parser can be used in either way, the use of dynamic token definitions is worth considering.

 Example: Defining standard functions with lookahead
 ---------------------------------------------------